beljul/user-centric-ad-id/README.md

 ## Benefits
 Users, first and foremost, are in control of their advertising experience:
 * user choice is enforced: consent is explicit, granular covering all users concerns (network websites, type of ads and type of content),
-* users are in control of their consent, in a centralized manner for all network websites,
+* users haveevisibility on their privacy profile, in a centralized manner for all network websites,
 * users can revoke their IFA at any time, severing the link between their identity and interest data previously collected by all network participants,
-* transparency: users can review interest data that has been collected,
 * a consistent and transparent user experience where authentication & collection happens at the point of user interaction,
 * users are in control of their IFA: Network participants will be prohibited to use an IFA for linking with other online user identities.

 Publishers can optimize their inventory by monetizing access to their audience through personalized advertising:
 * publishers increase their advertising revenue, by combining their own audience data with collected user interest data,
-* publishers decide with whom they share the identifier among the SSPs of the network, enabling them to monetize their own user data, if they choose to, without risking data leakage,
+* publishers decide with whom they share the identifier among the SSPs of the network, enabling them to monetize their own user data (tied to a user login for instance), if they choose to, without risking data leakage,
-* the management and collection of consent for each publisher is taken care of by the Network Controller,
+* the management and collection of consent for each publisher is taken care of by the Network Controller, publishers can rely on their CMP to ensure user choices are effectively acted upon in the advertising value chain
 * publishers can control whether or not to share an IFA for an ad placement, and choose which part of their inventory will benefit from the IFA or not.

 Advertisers are able to engage with users in a personalized fashion:
 * advertisers can target users based on their individual interest data and propose products people like,
 * advertisers can manage ad frequency through all publishers within the network, preventing user fatigue,
-* advertisers can get unified measurement at scale, enabling them to apply their advertising strategy within the network.
+* advertisers can get unified measurement at scale, enabling them to prevent fraud and deliver their advertising message with confidence within the network.

 ## About the Network Governance
 The network should have a governance body, which could be an existing industry consortium or a newly created body.